Grant Denyer is a man of many talents… motor-racing driver, Dancing With The Stars champion and television host with the most.

 Not just content with life in the fast lane, Grant embarked on a career in the media, securing a position at Prime TV in Wagga Wagga as a journalist.
 In 1999, Grant became a full-time news reporter for Network Ten.
 Thanks to his racing background and his obvious talent on camera, he was soon given the opportunity to work on the station’s V8 Supercar coverage as a pit reporter.

+Grant has also hosted shows including The Guinness Book of Records, Greatest All-time Aussie Bloopers and even commentated at the Sydney Olympic Games in 2000.
 He surprised many with his dancing skills during the fourth series of Dancing with the Stars, beating world boxing champ Kostya Tszyu to become the series champion.
 Later in 2006, Grant went on to host the first series of It Takes Two and later went on to pursue his lifelong dream of becoming a V8 Supercar driver, earning ninth position at his first Bathurst 1000 at Mount Panorama in 2006.